vinberg88/ubuntu/README.md

 Ubuntu is one of the world's most widely adopted open-source Linux distributions, developed by Canonical and a global community of contributors.
 Built upon the architecture of Debian, Ubuntu leverages the Linux kernel to deliver a secure, stable, and highly versatile operating system capable of powering everything from personal workstations to massive cloud infrastructures.
+Experience the full power of the Linux desktop on Windows.
+Ubuntu on WSL provides near-native integration, enabling WSL for business users to innovate with the Ubuntu ecosystem and manage mixed infrastructure with ease.
+Opt for Ubuntu
+Pro for WSL, a comprehensive subscription that provides turnkey security maintenance and enterprise support for Ubuntu instances in Windows, along with system management.
+Ubuntu on WSL are built for your enterprise - 2026

 Regards Mattias Vinberg - Stockholm - Sweden - Ubuntu -  windows - Build desktops for Linux via WSL - Canonical